Temporary closure of the pathway

 The NCC gathered feedback on the pathway project during a public consultation held from December 2020 to February 2021.
 All the feedback, along with responses to comments, are summarized in the consultation report.

-The universally accessible pathway will feature two segments totalling approximately one kilometre.
+The pathway design follows the NCC Capital Pathway Strategic Plan.
+The universally accessible pathway features two segments totalling approximately one kilometre.

 - Online consultation period: January 22 to February 14, 2021